 All of our currently developed prototypes are retrofit systems.
 The original car ventilation is not modified, but switched to a recirculation mode.
 No fresh air is drawn from outside via this system.
 Outside air only enters through an additional filter and a high performance blower.
 We have tested a large number (some hundreds) of different types of filters.
 Test parameters were filter efficiency, pressure drop and capacity.
-A quartz fibre filter proved to be best and is used in our system.
+A quartz fibre filter proved to be the best one and it is used in our system.
 Fig. 2 shows the filter efficiency as a function of particle size.
-In contrast to the filters usually applied in car ventilation systems, this filter has a very high efficiency down to particle sizes of a few nanometers.
+In contrast to the filters usually applied in car ventilation systems, this filter has a very high efficiency down to particle sizes of a few nanometres.

-Fig. 2.
-Filter-efficiency: Transmission as function of particle size for the new filter and for the filter loaded to a pressure drop of 2.9 mbar the inlet.
+A prototype of the system is shown in Fig. 3 and 4.
+A tube connects an intake location outside the car with the air inlet of the filter system.
+In the first prototype, the blower is directly at the inlet.
 To increase the lifetime of the high performance filter it is preceded by a prefilter to remove coarse particles.
 From there the air reaches the high performance filter.
 The weight of the system for passenger cars is 1.7kg, the power consumption 40W.
 A rough estimation of the costs for 1000 units is 400\$ per unit.